BrendanTimmons/Ballout/README.md

 Deflect the ball with your player by moving left and right, if the ball hits the bottom of the screen you lose a life.

+### Combos

+Each block is worth 20 points.
+Hitting multiple blocks without hitting the player ship increases the combo multiplier by 1 per block.
+Combo multiplier is reset when the ball hits the player ship.

 ## Controls

 Left / Right moves player